New examples of G$_2$-structures with divergence-free torsion: G2 -structures over the Lie algebras g A, B, C

-Proposition \ref{Formulas} can be used to give explicit formulas for the torsion forms $\tau_0$, $\tau_1$, $\tau_2$, and $\tau_3$ of $(\mathfrak{g}_{A,B,C}, \varphi)$ in terms of the action of $\theta$ via equations \eqref{tau taus}.
-This has been done in \cite[Proposition 2.7]{N2} with the help of equations \eqref{theta en las omegas 1} to \eqref{theta en las omegas 3}; we recall the ugly-looking result\footnote{There is no explicit formula for the torsion form $\tau_3$ in \cite[Proposition 2.7]{N2}, although clear guidelines for obtaining it are given; we have $\tau_3$ following those with the help of symbolic and numeric computing software.}.
+Proposition \ref{prop: formulas} can be used to give explicit formulas for the torsion forms $\tau_0$, $\tau_1$, $\tau_2$, and $\tau_3$ of $(\mathfrak{g}_{A,B,C}, \varphi)$ in terms of the action of $\theta$ via equations \eqref{eq: tau taus}.
+This has been done in \cite[Proposition 2.7]{N} with the help of equations \eqref{eq: theta en las omegas 1} to \eqref{eq: theta en las omegas 3}; we recall the ugly-looking result\footnote{There is no explicit formula for the torsion form $\tau_3$ in \cite[Proposition 2.7]{N}, although clear guidelines for obtaining it are given; we have computed $\tau_3$ following those with the help of Maple 2023 from Maplesoft (see Appendix \ref{section: maple 2023} for a brief description of the code used).}.

-\begin{proposition} \cite[Proposition 2.7]{N2} For each set of pairwise-commuting matrices $A = [a_{ij}]$, $B = [b_{ij}]$, $C = [c_{ij}]\in \mathfrak{sl}(4, \mathbb{R})$ for $i$, $j \in \{3, 4, 5, 6\}$, the following formulas hold in $(\mathfrak{g}_{A,B,C}, \varphi)$:
+\begin{proposition} \cite[Proposition 2.7]{N} For each set of pairwise-commuting matrices $A = [a_{ij}]$, $B = [b_{ij}]$, $C = [c_{ij}]\in \mathfrak{sl}(4, \mathbb{R})$ for $i$, $j \in \{3, 4, 5, 6\}$, the following formulas hold in $(\mathfrak{g}_{A,B,C}, \varphi)$:

 \end{proposition}